Fritch, Texas

-Fritch is a city in Hutchinson and Moore Counties in the U.S. state of Texas.
-The population was 2,117 at the 2010 census.
-The mayor is Dwight Kirksey.
+Fritch is a city in Moore and Hutchinson Counties, Texas, United States.
+The population was 1,859 at the 2020 census.

 History

 1992 tornado

-On June 27, 1992, a mile-wide, multi-vortex F4 tornado struck the Fritch area, resulting in major damage to the city and 7 injuries, but no loss of life.
+On June 27, 1992, a mile-wide, multi-vortex F4 tornado struck the Fritch area, resulting in major damage to the city and seven injuries, but no loss of life.

 2014 wildfire

 On May 11, 2014, a fast-moving wildfire in the area began, causing much destruction and loss of homes in the Fritch area, which was evacuated by authorities.
 Media reported 100 structures destroyed with numerous people in local shelters.

 Geography

 Fritch is located in the southwest corner of Hutchinson County at the geographic center of the Texas Panhandle region.
 It is 35 mi north-northeast of Amarillo and 13 mi west of Borger.
 Fritch sits in an area where the typically flat High Plains are divided into canyons and draws by the Canadian River.
 The city sits on flat land surrounded by undulating terrain.

 Lake Meredith on the Canadian River lies 2 mi northwest of the city and is a main source of water for surrounding communities, though Fritch uses water drawn from the Ogallala Aquifer for its municipal supply.